Design and Dynamics of Two-Qubit Gates with Motional States of Electrons on Helium

 Comparing the four plots in Fig.~\ref{fig:iswap-fid}, we find that $\esp$ behaves similarly across the two voltage functions.
-However, identifying a meaningful resemblance between $\esp$ and the fidelity is challenging, demonstrating that $\esp$ is a bad predictor of the gate fidelity.
-The structure of the fidelity differs more between the two voltage functions, with the fidelity decaying significantly with increased ramp time for \vbeta.
+However, identifying a meaningful resemblance between $\esp$ and the fidelity is challenging, demonstrating that $\esp$ is a bad predictor of the gate fidelity and thus that the relative phases of the states could be more important than their amplitudes.
+The structure of the fidelity differs substantially between the two voltage functions, with the fidelity decaying significantly with increased ramp time for \vbeta.
 The reason for this decay is mainly the poor suppression of the ZZ-coupling provided by the opposite-sign anharmonicities \cite{beysengulov2024}.
 Both cases reveal oscillatory behavior as a function of ramp time.
 This oscillation is linked to the energy difference between the first and second excited states of the system, which in turn establishes the phase difference of their respective matrix elements.
 This phase difference is crucial for the performance of the \sqiswap gate.
 A more detailed analysis of the features in the fidelity plots is provided in appendix~\ref{app:gate_details}.